kwp-lab/mcp-fetch/README.md

    - Add Claude from your Applications folder
    - Turn ON the toggle for Claude

-This accessibility setting is required for automated clipboard operations (Cmd+V) to work properly.

 ## For Developers

 The following sections are for those who want to develop or modify the tool.